-The Kellogg Executive MBA Program Admission Committee awards a limited number of Scholarships to admitted students during the Admission Cycle.
-The Scholarship decisions are awarded based on a holistic review of the completed application for admission to the program and the interview component.
-No additional applications are required for scholarship consideration from the Admissions Committee.
-Admitted Students are notified of the Scholarship Awards no later than three weeks prior to Launch Week.
+The Kellogg Executive MBA Program admissions committee awards a limited number of scholarships during the admissions cycle.
+The scholarship decisions are awarded based on a holistic review of the completed scholarship application, the application for admission, and the interview component.
+Admitted students are notified of the scholarship awards no later than three weeks prior to Launch Week.

-- General Scholarship – The award amounts vary and are determined by the admissions committee.
+- Dean’s Leadership Award — The award amounts vary and are determined by the admissions committee.
 Award recipients must maintain good academic standing in order to remain eligible.

-In addition to the scholarships awarded by the Admission Committee, the Mork Scholarship and Lavengood scholarships require students to complete all financial aid materials for consideration and are awarded by the Financial Aid Office.
+In addition to the scholarships awarded by the admissions committee, the Mork Scholarship and Lavengood Scholarships require students to complete all financial aid materials for consideration and are awarded by the Financial Aid Office.

 Students are encouraged to investigate all sources of funding, including outside scholarships.
 Some resources that may offer funding opportunities include: